dendronhq/handbook/notes/leaflet.journal.2022.05.10.standard-documentation.md

 ## Summary

-This leaflet proposes some general guidelines for the Dendron public docs for the following purposes:
+This leaflet proposes some general guidelines for the Dendron public docs.

+- Goals:
-- make it umnabiguous where to add howtos/reference/discussions/tutorials on new features and capabilities
+    - make it umnabiguous where to add docs on features and capabilities
-- make it umnabiguous where to find howtos/reference/discussions/tutorials on existing features and capabilities
+    - make it umnabiguous where to find docs on features and capabilities
+    - identify gaps in tooling that will make refactoring into and applying the standard easier in future iterations

+- Non-goals:
+    - every note be 100% the same: we are still iterating on this standard and it will likely change in the future. it is more important we have a standard that people can follow than an XML spec that accounts for every possible permutation of docs

 ## Concepts
 For the purposes of this discussion, howtos/reference/discussions/tutorials refer to the [four types of documentation](https://kevinslin.com/notes/y0swab2mazgi1793kp3v7f7)